 As a researcher at Queen's, you are expected to behave according to the principles listed in the Concordat, notably by actively engaging with your own career development.

-For its implementation of the Concordat, Queen's holds the HR Excellence in Research Award.

 Find more information on the Researcher Development Concordat, your obligations as a researchers and Queen's action plan on the PDC's Researcher Development Concordat page.